Preparing Your Accounts Data Before Going Live on Navigator

 • Walk through the imported ledgers

-• Confirm the totals match your current system
+• Confirm totals match your current system

-• Confirm you are ready for go live
+• Confirm readiness for go live

 Was this article helpful?